A big shout out and thanks to the amazing Youssef Abdelmalek from YMAPHOTO!

 Unfortunately, there are no prerequisites to bullying.
 In fact, online bullying (otherwise known as cyber-bullying) is increasing.
 It is often ideal for bullies because they hide behind their computer, and mobile screens, as they prey on the vulnerabilities of those they have intentionally sought out.

-The LinkedIn #DecidetobeKind Campaign is all about recognition and awareness; helping to ensure that LinkedIn a safe and productive space for everyone to tell their story.
+The LinkedIn #DecidetobeKind Campaign is all about recognition and awareness; helping to ensure that LinkedIn a safe and positive space for everyone to tell their story.

 “Bless those who stand up to bullies.
 You are the true masters of the universe.”
 Mandi Bishop

-The #DecidetobeKind Wristband brings awareness to bullying on LinkedIn and help professionals stay united in a safe and productive space.
-Even though bullying on LinkedIn can be subtle, unexpected, and untraditional, it exists; therefore, making it an unsafe and unproductive place to be in for many.
+The #DecidetobeKind Wristband brings awareness to bullying on LinkedIn and help professionals stay united as we work together to send a very important messahe.
+Even though bullying on LinkedIn can be subtle, unexpected, and untraditional, it exists; therefore, making it an unsafe and unproductive place to be people to be in.